 This is how they are alike, but what makes them different?
 We know many quadrilaterals by their special shapes and properties, like squares.
 Remember, if you see the word quadrilateral, it does not necessarily mean a figure with special properties like a square or rectangle!
 In word problems, be careful not to assume that a quadrilateral has parallel sides or equal sides unless that is stated.

 Lots of effort required to manufacture these lenses results in their very high price tags.
 Here is a diagram showing how the zoom lens internal arrangement changes as we zoom from 18mmm wide angle to 200mm fully zoomed in: Image Source: Image Copyright 2013 by Passy’s World of Mathematics Shown above are some band photographs taken by Passy with a special low light camera.
 Some Mathematical GIFs.
 Here are some GIFs I have collected over internet that explain mathematical ideas.
 The following GIF explain what is meant by tangent/parallel lines and asymptotes.
 The following GIF explains how to construct a regular heptagon using straight edge and compass.
 The following 2 GIFs explain what an ellipse is and how to draw it.
 The area of the circle with unit radius is.
 Solar System Model in Nevada Desert.
 Stats: Binomial Probabilities.
 Binomial Experiment A binomial experiment is an experiment which satisfies these four conditions A fixed number of trials Each trial is independent of the others There are only two outcomes The probability of each outcome remains constant from trial to trial.

 These can be summarized as: An experiment with a fixed number of independent trials, each of which can only have two possible outcomes.
 The fact that each trial is independent actually means that the probabilities remain constant.
-The Math Circle.
-The Unexpected Math behind Van Gogh's "Starry Night".
-A few lesson plans exist for teaching visual arts and self-similarity (objects that have the same pattern) that could be used after showing this lesson.
+Examples of binomial experiments.
+Teaching a Stock Market Simulation, Lesson Plan, Game.
+Stocks, the stock market, business, the economy.